ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/storing-data-in-index.markdown

-# Storing data in index
+# Storing Data in Index

 Once the [tokenization and analysis](../indexes/using-analyzers) process is completed, the resulting tokens, created according to the used analyzer, are stored in the index.
-By default, tokens saved in the index are available for searching but their original field values aren't stored.
+By default, tokens saved in the index are available for searching. but their original field values aren't stored.

-Lucene allows to store the original field text (before it got analyzed) as well.
+Lucene allows you to store the original field text (before it is analyzed) as well.
 This feature is exposed in the index definition object as the `Storage` property of the `IndexFieldOptions`.

 Enabling field storing causes original values will be available for retrieval when doing [projections](../indexes/querying/projections).